Tuck School of Business

 Tuck in a nutshell

-Among the Ivy League business schools, the Tuck School of Business has a special place.
+Among the Ivy League business schools, the Tuck School of Business (Dartmouth College) has a special place.
 It was the first to offer a Masters degree in managing business way back in 1900.
 After all these years, it is still among the smallest MBA programs.
 Tuck is known for its close-knit community.
 Tuckies (as Tuck students and graduates are known) are loyal.
 They contribute the highest (70%) among any elite bschool.

 Tuck MBA Class Profile